Vikki Carr

 Florencia Vicenta de Casillas-Martínez Cardona (born July 19, 1940), known by her stage name Vikki Carr, is an American vocalist.
-She has a singing career that spans more than four decades.
+She has a singing career that spans more than six decades.

 Born in El Paso, Texas, to Mexican parents, she has performed in a variety of musical genres, including pop, jazz and country, while her greatest success has come from singing in Spanish.
 She established the Vikki Carr Scholarship Foundation in 1971.
-Vikki Carr has won three Grammys and was honored with a Lifetime Achievement Award at the Latin Grammys in 2008 at the 9th Annual Latin Grammy Awards.
+Vikki Carr has won three Grammys and was honored with a Lifetime Achievement Award in 2008 at the 9th Annual Latin Grammy Awards.

 Career

 Cardona was born in El Paso, Texas, on July 19, 1940.
 In 1958, she graduated from Rosemead High School in Rosemead, California, in a class that included famed fashion designer Bob Mackie.
 Under the stage name "Vikki Carr" she signed with Liberty Records in 1962.
 Her first single to achieve success was "He's a Rebel", which in 1962 reached No. 3 in Australia and No. 115 in the United States.
-Producer Phil Spector heard Carr cutting the song in the studio and immediately recorded a cover version which reached No. 1 in the United States, billed as the Crystals, although this was in fact incorrect as the actual recording artists were the Blossoms.
+Producer Phil Spector heard Carr cutting the song in the studio and immediately produced his own cover version with the Blossoms (though it was presented as a recording by The Crystals) which reached No. 1 in the United States.
 In 1966, Carr toured South Vietnam with actor/comedian Danny Kaye to entertain American troops.
 The following year, her album It Must Be Him was nominated for three Grammy Awards.
 The title track reached No. 3 on the Billboard Hot 100 in the United States in 1967, sold more than 1 million copies and received a gold disc.

-Carr followed with 2 US Top 40 hits: 1968's "The Lesson" and 1969's "With Pen in Hand".
-Around this time, Dean Martin called her "the best girl singer in the business".
+Carr followed with two US Top 40 hits: 1968's "The Lesson" and 1969's "With Pen in Hand".
+Around this time, Dean Martin called her "the best girl singer in the business."
 In total, Carr had 10 singles and 13 albums that made the US pop charts.

 In 1968, Carr taped six specials for London Weekend TV.
-She appeared on various television programs, such as ABC's The Bing Crosby Show in the 1964–1965 season.
+She made frequent appearances on various television programs, such as ABC's The Bing Crosby Show in the 1964–1965 season.
+She appeared on The Carol Burnett Show in 1969.
 In 1970, she was named "Woman of the Year" by the Los Angeles Times.
-There were frequent television appearances.
-A favorite of Johnny Carson's, she appeared more than 30 times on The Tonight Show Starring Johnny Carson, even hosting on occasion.
+A favourite of Johnny Carson's, she appeared more than 30 times on The Tonight Show Starring Johnny Carson, even hosting on occasion.

 She received a star on the Hollywood Walk of Fame in 1981.
 Carr also achieved the rare feat of singing for five presidents during her career: Richard Nixon, Gerald Ford, Ronald Reagan, George Bush and Bill Clinton.
+The bi-cultural nature of her career has included recording with Vicente Fernandez and Pepe Aguilar while the likes of Frank Sinatra and Dean Martin were friends.